multivacplatform/multivac-wikipedia/spark_wiki_pageviews/README.md

 wget https://dumps.wikimedia.org/other/pageviews/2018/2018-01/pageviews-201801{01..3}-{00..23}0000.gz
 ```
 This will give you `72 files` which require more than `10 GB` of storage.
+NOTE: The double digit range only works in new version of bash.

 **Number of rows: 444,207,853**